Genílson Alves

 Genílson Alves de Oliveira (born 25 February 1974), simply known as Genílson or Genílson Alves, is a Brazilian former professional footballer who played as a forward.

 Career

-An idol of Figueirense FC where in 1999 he was top scorer in the state with an expressive mark of 26 goals, in addition to the decisive goal in the final against rival Avaí FC, Genílson played for several clubs during his career.
-In 2000 he played for Málaga CF in La Liga, but played in just 3 matches.
+An idol of Figueirense where in 1999 he was top scorer in the state with an expressive mark of 26 goals, in addition to the decisive goal in the final against rival Avaí, Genílson played for several clubs during his career.
+In 2000 he played for Málaga in La Liga, but played in just three matches.
 In 2002 he suffered a serious injury to his Achilles tendon, which sidelined him.
-He scored a total of 53 goals in 107 matches for Figueirense FC.
+He scored a total of 53 goals in 107 matches for Figueirense.